greenyouse/chenex/README.md

 ## REPL

-The REPL also must have a special file at `builds/chenex-repl.clj` that contains a set one or more chenex builds.
+The REPL also must have a special file at `builds/chenex-repl.clj` that contains a set of one or more chenex builds.
 For example:

 ```clj
 #{:ios :m}
 ```

-This can be set dynamically while working by either editing the `chenex-repl.clj` file by hand or doing this:
+This can be set dynamically while working by either editing the `chenex-repl.clj` file by hand or with:

 ```sh
 $ lein chenex repl :ios
 ```

-This is an ugly hack to make the REPL work.
-Any ideas for how to load the REPL env without this would be greatly appreciated!
-For now it's probably easier to just edit the file by hand.

 ## project.clj